MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/new-openxr-project-with-mrtk.md

 ## Import the MRTK Foundation package

-The Mixed Reality Feature Tool allows developers to discover, update, and import feature packages.
+ The best way to discover, update, and import feature packages is with the Mixed Reality Feature Tool.
 You can search packages by name or category, see their dependencies, and view proposed changes to your project's manifest file before importing.

 1. Download the latest version of the Mixed Reality Feature Tool from the [Microsoft Download Center](https://aka.ms/MRFeatureTool).
 1. After the download finishes, unzip the file and save it to your desktop.